Dr Katie Heath

 The Optimise Study: COVID-19 testing, test positivity and contacts over time.
 (PUBLIC HEALTH REPORT) -

-The Optimise Study: The impact of COVID19 on income and finances.
+The Optimise Study: Vaccination knowledge, attitudes and beliefs.
 (PUBLIC HEALTH REPORT)

-The Optimise Study: The impact of COVID19 on income and finances.
+The Optimise Study: Vaccination knowledge, attitudes and beliefs.
 (PUBLIC HEALTH REPORT) -

 Burnet publications